The lack of concessions highlights the urgency of clear rules and legal certainty to attract mining investment

 In recent years, several mining operations in the country have focused on Chinese capital, especially projects such as the Mirador mine.
 This raises concerns about the dependence on a single source of investment in strategic sectors.

-The Australian company Hancock Prospecting, owned by Gina Rinehart, signed an agreement with Enami EP to explore the Coronas project, next to the Llurimagua reservoir.
-The initial investment was USD 1.9 million.
+Carlos de Miguel, CEO and general manager of Hanrine Exploration & Mining, the Ecuadorian subsidiary of Australia's Hancock Prospecting, owned by billionaire Gina Rinehart, signed an agreement with Enami EP to explore unexplored territories adjacent to the Llurimagua copper deposit.
+The initial investment amounts to USD 1.9 million

 Almost two years later, the project has not progressed due to the lack of awarding the necessary concessions.
 Hancock requested the mediation of the State Attorney General's Office to resolve the conflict